 As for his other priorities, Kelliher said he wanted to “accelerate” the issuance of refunds to California customers, close out the California proceedings at the Commission, and “put a padlock on the door” of the California PX; eliminate the potential for violations of open-access transmission tariffs; and ensure that regional transmission organization costs are just and reasonable.

-Kelliher said the construction of new liquefied natural gas (LNG) import terminals "remains as much a priority now" as under the administration of Pat Wood, who left Washington, DC on July 8 after serving four years as chairman and commissioner.
-Kelliher, who has been a commissioner since November 2003, officially took over the reins of chairman on July 9.
+Kelliher said the construction of new liquefied natural gas (LNG) import terminals “remains as much a priority now” as under the administration of Pat Wood, who departed the agency last week after serving four years as chairman and commissioner.
+Kelliher, who has been a commissioner since November 2003, officially took over the reins of chairman at 12:01 a.m.
+Saturday.

 A former staff member on the House Energy and Commerce Committee, Kelliher said he planned to meet with House-Senate conferees on the energy bill in the coming weeks.
 There will be “a lot of personal contact.”